Retour vers UQTR

 Quantifying the reactivity of the plant proteomes to reactive α,β-unsaturated aldehydes

-Prospective students are encouraged to apply anytime.
-We are a very enthusiastic group and will be happy to welcome you if you can further ignite our motivation, curiosity, and dynamism.
+Prospective applicants are encouraged to apply at any time.
+We are an enthusiastic group and would be delighted to welcome you if you can further ignite our motivation, curiosity, and dynamism.
 Please, do not forget to send your transcripts when sending your email to Tagnon.Missihoun@uqtr.ca.

 Énoncé de confidentialité